Why Proofreaders Are Still Needed in 2025

 I asked ChatGPT to proofread the piece according to the rules in one of the major style guides: The Chicago Manual of Style (CMOS).
 We’ll talk more about how proofreaders use style guides soon.

-ChatGPT
+ChatGPT 2025

-ChatGPT Made a Mistake with the Poem’s Title
+ChatGPT Struggled with the Poem’s Title

 That’s a significant oversight from the get-go.

-It Allowed a Spelling Mistake to Slide By
+It Allowed a Spelling Mistake to Slide By (Four Times)

 CMOS follows the Merriam-Webster’s Collegiate Dictionary (11th Edition) for spelling.
 According to Merriam-Webster’s, spellchecker is correctly written as one word or hyphenated.